 If you plan to release the trout you catch, be sure to keep the trout in the water as much as possible and pinch the barbs on your hook to make removal easier.
 Click here for more tips on Tips for Better Catch and Release.trout species (brook trout, brown trout, rainbow trout, and tiger trout) currently raised at Connecticut's fish hatcheries and stocked into Connecticut's waters.
-While the majority of trout stocked streams and rivers fall under the general state-wide trout regulations of 5 trout limit per day and a closed season from March 1st to the 2nd Saturday in April, there are specially designated Trophy Trout Areas spread around the state to offer a diverse fishing experience to anglers!
+While the majority of trout stocked streams and rivers fall under the general state-wide trout regulations of 5 trout limit per day, there are specially designated Trophy Trout Areas spread around the state to offer a diverse fishing experience to anglers!

 Please contact the Fisheries Division with any questions.